Walda666/youtube-mp3/README.md

 - 3rd step : The program gives you time to change the titles you are not satisfied of.
 After that, juste type anything and the program will exit, after updating the title tags.

-- 4th step : You can find all mp3 files in the `out` folder
+- 4th step : You can get all mp3 files in the `out` folder

 ## Details
 I use the package `youtube-mp3-downloader` to convert & download which takes 1mn/video.
 I'll try to find something faster.